Motion Matters: Compact Gaussian Streaming for Free-Viewpoint Video Reconstruction: Related work

 \subsection{Dynamic Gaussian Splatting}

-Recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d, fan2023lightgaussian, navaneet2023compact3d, lee2024compact, wang2025end, papantonakis2024reducing} has attracted great attention in Free-viewpoint Video (FVV) reconstruction for its high photorealistic performance and real-time rendering speed.
-Several works~\cite{yang2023real, luiten2024dynamic, li2024spacetime} expand temporal variation as a function and optimize directly for modeling Gaussian attributes across frames.
+Recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d, navaneet2023compact3d, fan2023lightgaussian, lee2024compact, wang2025end, papantonakis2024reducing} has attracted great attention in Free-viewpoint video (FVV) reconstruction for its high photorealistic performance and real-time rendering speed.
+Several works~\cite{yang2023real, luiten2024dynamic, li2024spacetime, xu2024representing, wang2025freetimegs} expand temporal variation as a function and optimize directly for modeling Gaussian attributes across frames.
 For instance, 4D Gaussian Splatting~\cite{yang2023real} incorporates time-conditioned 3D Gaussians and auxiliary components into 4D Gaussians, while ST-GS~\cite{li2024spacetime} models the transformation of structural attributes and opacity as a temporal function to represent scene motions.
-These time variant-based methods achieve superior rendering efficiency, but suffer from prohibitive storage requirements.
+To support long FVVs representation, TGH~\cite{xu2024representing} introduces a multi-level hierarchy of 4D Gaussian primitives that exploits various degrees of temporal redundancy in dynamic scenes.
+While these time variant-based methods achieve superior rendering efficiency, they often suffer from prohibitive storage requirements.
 Other works~\cite{wu20244d, bae2024per, cho20244d, sun2025sdd, yan20244d} employ vanilla 3D Gaussians as a canonical space and a deformation field to represent the dynamic scene.
 In this category, 4D-GS~\cite{wu20244d} utilizes hexplanes~\cite{cao2023hexplane}, six orthogonal planes, as latent embeddings and deliver them into a small MLP to deform temporal transformation of Gaussian points, achieving efficient computational complexity and lightweight storage requirement.
 Building upon this, GD-GS~\cite{bae2024per} further improves scene modeling accuracy by incorporating geometric priors, which provides a more structured and precise representation of dynamic scene.
 Among them, both SC-GS~\cite{huang2024sc} and SP-GS~\cite{wan2024superpoint} adopt sparse control points to control scene motion using a k-nearest neighbor (KNN)~\cite{peterson2009k} strategy for motion modeling.
 While these methods achieve notable improvements in computational efficiency and rendering speed, they are designed for offline FVV reconstruction and do not support frame-by-frame delivering.
 Additionally, motion-insensitive control point selection and scale-agnostic KNN motion modeling lead to redundant representation of static regions and reduced deformation accuracy in dynamic scenes.
 Our online method addresses these limitations by selecting keypoints from motion regions at each timestep and modeling motion with awareness of local motion scales, which enables more accurate and efficient modeling of online FVV.